Press Stakeout by UN's Derek Plumbly after briefing UN Security Council on Resolution 1701

 observe it and the encouragement that we are all giving to Lebanon’s leaders but

-a Lebanese matter.
+it is a Lebanese matter.
 This is not something that we can interfere in

 or dictate.
 It is for the Lebanese to decide the way to forward on this but we